anubhavpatrick/NVIDIA_DGX_Management/README.md

-This is a collection of handy python scripts for various purpose
+This is a collection of handy scripts and guides for various purposes of Devops and ML